m42a/mines-perfect/readme.md

 so if someone could translate them into English, that would be fantastic.

-The project isn't very complicated to build; just run `make` and you'll have a fully functioning executable names `mines-perfect` in the root directory.
+The project isn't very complicated to build; just run `make` and you'll have a fully functioning executable named `mines-perfect` in the root directory.
 Your settings and scores get saved in a file called `mineperf.ini`, which is currently stored in the current directory (this will be fixed soon).